 Best cruise came at 5000 rpm, where we hit 42.6 mph (68.5 kph) and burned 58.6 gph (221.6 lph), giving the boat a range of 327 statute miles (526 kilometers).

 On Board Systems.
-The 430 SSC comes standard with a 10 kW/120-volt Kohler low-CO diesel generator with a sound shield, and dedicated 30-gallon (114-L) tank and battery.
+The 430 All Sport Crossover comes standard with a 10 kW/120-volt Kohler low-CO diesel generator with a sound shield and dedicated 30-gallon (114-L) tank and battery.
 Under full load, Formula tells us that this genny will burn roughly 1 gph leaving plenty of cushion for offshore runs to the canyons.
-There are four starting batteries, one for each engine, plus two batteries units in protective trays.
+There are four starting batteries, one for each engine, plus two battery units in protective trays.
 On the bow, there’s a concealed windlass with 200’ (62 m) of chain and a polished stainless-steel anchor.

 Transferable 5-year Formula Guard Limited Production Plan with 10-year Structural Warranty (USA Only).
 Formula has one of the best warranty programs in the industry.